-As one of the world’s largest retailers, Walmart is a powerhouse in the e-commerce industry, with a growing online presence that offers immense opportunities for sellers.
+As one of the world’s largest retailers, the Walmart marketplace is a powerhouse in the e-commerce industry, with a growing online presence that offers immense opportunities for sellers.

 With over 120 million unique monthly visitors to their website and a customer base that spans across the United States, Walmart has become a major player in the online marketplace.